nlesc-smcm/easybuild/README.md

-This repository contains EasyBuild scripts required to build Trilinos.
+This repository contains EasyBuild scripts required to build Trilinos 12.14 with SuperLU_DIST support.
 Job scripts are available for Peregrine and Cartesius.

 Before you run the script, make sure you don't have your ((LD_)LIBRARY_)PATH set in your .bashrc, since this will make the compilation of the X11 module fail.